Lith1um/Cook./README.md

 - offline content?

-- User profiles

-- Global state management

-- Better routing

-- Bottom bar navigation

-- stepped form for uploading recipes

 ##### To-Dos

 - Finish user authentication
 - Add bottom bar navigation
+- stepped form for uploading recipes
 - place user auth into 'profile' section of main nav
+  - verify email functionality
 - rework for anon auth when loading the app if no user and disable features that require a user account